DIY Bayberry-Hemp Beard Balm

 Yield: 3 – 2 ounce tins

-Return the oil to the measure cup and the measuring cup to the saucepan.
+- Return the oil to the measuring cup and the measuring cup to the saucepan.
 Add the beeswax and bayberry wax to the cup.
 Simmer just until the waxes melt.
 Stir to fully mix.
 Remove the measuring cup from the heat.

-Apply to face after shaving to reduce redness, itching, and razor burn.
-Massage into beard hair and facial skin to tame and soften the beard, and reduce flaky skin and itching.
+Apply the beard balm to the face after shaving to reduce redness, itching, and razor burn.
+Massage the beard balm into beard hair and facial skin to tame and soften the beard, and reduce flaky skin and itching.

 Learn how to grow Bayberries